Local councillors election 2024: see the full results

 The Secretary of State for Health administers Port Health for England and this is devolved to the administrations in Wales, Scotland and Northern Ireland.
-The statutory authority for the function is given by the Public Health (Control of Disease) Act 1984.

-Port Health - main functions
+Port Health: main functions

 • Inspection of shipping, including passenger vessels, to ensure public health standards are met